ARMmbed/uvisor-helloworld/README.md

 yotta build -d
 ```

 This command will ensure that a debug version of uVisor is linked to the application.

-In debug mode, uVisor outputs logging messages via semihosting, which requires a connected debugger.
-If a debugger is not connected, the application will halt.
+**Note**: In debug mode, the uVisor outputs logging messages via semihosting, which requires a connected debugger.
+If a debugger is not connected, the application will halt and you will see no UART message and no LED blinking.

 Please refer to the [Debugging uVisor](https://github.com/ARMmbed/uvisor/blob/master/docs/DEBUGGING.md) document for more information about the built-in uVisor debug features and for documentation on the debug box driver.